ReactForAll/React-Course/Level_5/1. Understanding the Typescript’s Type System/SCRIPT.md

     Boolean : typeof instance === "boolean" | true or false

 JavaScript has two primitive values used to signal absent or uninitialized value: `null` and `undefined`.
 TypeScript has two corresponding types by the same names.

+#### tsconfig.json

+Now we can use our tsconfig.json file to tell TypeScript to use specific options of the compiler.
+Let's see a some of the options that are useful for us.

 #### strictNullChecks
 You can enable the `strictNullChecks` compiler option to get strict null checks.
 Strict null checks are